Cruising Association welcomes easier check in/out for cruising to France

 Dunkirk, Calais, Boulogne, Dieppe, Le Havre, Honfleur, Caen-Ouistreham, Cherbourg, Carteret, Granville, St Malo, St Brieuc and Roscoff.

-It is not possible for non-EU passport holders to check in or out of these ports by email.
-All crew are required to visit local officials for form completion/submission and passport checking and stamping.
+To check in and out of these ports under the full process all crew are required to visit local officials for form completion/submission and passport checking.
 Some ports of entry require the form to be sent in advance and/or an appointment made.
+In 2026 a few of these ports also now offer the "protocol" process.

 "National Protocol" Ports

-As a result of this "protocol" a much larger number of marinas around France were able to offer a service for checking boat crews in and out using emailed forms.
+As a result of this "protocol" a much larger number of marinas and ports around France were able to offer a service for checking boat crews in and out using emailed forms.

 The forms are usually available from the marina websites and should be downloaded, completed and emailed to the email address or addresses provided by the marina either >24 hours before arrival or for shorter passage as departing the previous port.
-On arrival the completed form, officially stamped, will be provided to the crew by the marina office.
-On departure another form must be completed and emailed; the stamped form will then be emailed back.
+On departure another form must be completed and emailed.
+With the introduction of EES these forms are no longer returned stamped; the CA recommends you keep copies.

-These forms should be kept by the crew and with their passports.
-If you check in via a port of entry you must also check out that way; and if you check in via a “protocol” port you must also check out via a “protocol” port.
+If you check in via the protocol process (ie your passport is not checked) you must also check out that way; and if you check in using the full process (at a PPF with your passports being checked then you must also check out in the same way.
 In both cases the port does not need to be the same one.
-Note also that this local arrangement whereby your passport is not stamped may not be seen as legitimate by other EU countries, so if you plan to sail onwards from France to another EU country you should check in first at a port of entry.
+Note also that this "national protocol" process whereby your passport is not stamped may not be seen as legitimate by other EU countries, so if you plan to sail onwards from France to another EU country you should check in first at a port of entry so that an EES entry is recorded.
+Similarly if you checked in at another country and check out in France then the full process must be undertaken.
+If crew changes take place then it is also necessary to use the full process so that EES records 'balance'.

 In extreme situations such as stress of weather or other force majeure, these requirements may be overridden and any port entered with permission from the harbourmaster.